 her father and the young man bowed as he removed his helmet.

 “I am Captain Tamir, son of Benami, the Elect of the Freeholds.”
 He was tall and muscular with strong sun-darkened features hidden behind a neatly trimmed black beard.
 His long black

 hair was held back in a ponytail secured with a silver ring.

 Evaughnlynn considered him very impressive, if no more than a score of years old.
 She wondered how he had achieved his rank so quickly, even if his father was the Freemen’s version of a

 “I have come with a request from the Elect that Princess Evaughnlynn visit our lands in our time of need.
 She is known to be of great ability as a dru and our people are dying of a strange

-illness.”
+illness which our dru do not know.”
 He withdrew a scroll wrapped around a polished wooden spindle and handed it to King Ragnon.

 Her father set the scroll to one side.
 “We will give all consideration to the request of the Elect.
 The Freemen have been allies of the Hawklanders for generations.
 But we must

 discuss this with our advisors.
 We’ll give you our decision on the morrow.
 Tonight we’ll hold a feast in your honor, Captain Tamir.”